Abraham Zapruder: Death

+Zapruder died of stomach cancer at the age of 65 in Dallas on August 30, 1970, at Parkland Memorial Hospital, the same hospital where Kennedy, Oswald and Jack Ruby, who shot Oswald, died; he was buried in the Emanu-El Cemetery in Dallas.

+Media and legacy

 In 1975, Time, Inc. (which owned Life magazine) sold the film back to the Zapruder family for $1.
 In 1978, the Zapruders allowed the film to be stored at the National Archives and Records Administration where it remains.
 In 1999, the Zapruders donated the copyright of the film to the Sixth Floor Museum at Dealey Plaza.

-Testimony

-In his testimony to the Warren Commission, Zapruder was asked for his impression regarding the direction of the shots:

-Zapruder added that he had assumed the shots came from behind him because the President's head went backwards from the fatal shot, and also that the wound on the side of the President's head was facing that direction.
-He also said he believed it because police officers ran to the area behind him.

-He broke down and wept as he recalled the assassination, and did so again at the 1969 trial of Clay Shaw.